qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 );
 ```

-If you want the client to send a packet to ask the server to invoke this method:
+If you want the client to send a packet to ask the server to invoke this method (on the server thread):

 ```
 public class AAARemoteCallableBBB{